High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Requirements for the time integration method

 \section{Requirements for the time integration method}

-We have shown that our semi-discretised problem is an index 1 differential-algebraic system of equations.
-We are now looking for a high-order time integration method to maximise the performance of our code, while ensuring high-accuracy.
-Adaptive time stepping is an additional capability that we seek, so as to minimise the computational time.
+Now that we have determined that our semi-discretised problem is an index-1 differential-algebraic system of equations, we look for a high-order time integration method to maximise the performance of our code, while ensuring high-accuracy.
+Adaptive time stepping is an additional capability that we seek, so as to minimise the number of time steps and thus the computational time, while also guaranteeing a prescribed solution accuracy.
 We focus on Runge-Kutta methods and shortly discuss the applicability of other methods.